Belgian Army: Second World War

+Each army corps had its own headquarters staff, medical and logistic support units, engineers and signal troops and corps-level artillery support.

-Each infantry division had a divisional staff along with three infantry regiments, each of 3,000 men.
-Each regiment had 108 light machine guns, 52 heavy machine guns, nine heavy mortars or infantry gun howitzers, plus six antitank guns.
+Each infantry division had a divisional staff, reconnaissance unit, medical and logistic support units, engineers and signal troops.
+Active and first tier reserve divisions had two additional antitank companies.
+Infantry regiments numbered approximately 3,000 troops.
+Each active and first tier reserve regiment had 108 light machine guns, 52 heavy machine guns, 8 mortars and 12 antitank guns.

-Within the Free Belgian Forces that were formed in Great Britain during the occupation of Belgium between 1940–45, there was a land force formation, the 1st Belgian Infantry Brigade.
+Within the Free Belgian Forces that were formed in Great Britain during the occupation of Belgium between 1940 and 1945, there was a land force formation, the 1st Belgian Infantry Brigade.
 An additional three divisions were raised and trained in Northern Ireland, but the war ended before they could see action.
 However, they joined the initial Belgian occupation force in Germany, I Belgian Corps, whose headquarters moved to Luedenscheid in October 1946.
 Of the 75,000 troops that found themselves in Germany on 8 May 1945, the vast majority had been recruited after the liberation of Belgium.

+There was also a Bicycle infantry known as the Frontier Cyclists.

+Korean War

+During the Korean War, Belgium provided combat troops for South Korea and became part of the United Nations Forces.